 Headline Figures

-Value of the arts and entertainment sectors of the Dorset economy4
+Value of the arts to the Dorset economy4

 76%